lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session11_see.md

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/logos/mtl_live_sq_sm.png"
      height = "175" width = "290">](#.)
 ### **Disclaimer:** If you are a self-directed learner, then some of the details in the guides may not apply to you.
-These guides were developed for Facilitated _Modelling to Learn_ Live Team Meetings.
+These guides were developed for Facilitated _Modeling to Learn_ Live Team Meetings.
 # MTL Live Session 11

 # Today we're modeling to learn how to make future team decisions.